boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

 # Bold BI Full Server Based Embedding in ASP.NET Core MVC using IFrame

-This project was created using ASP.NET Core MVC.
+This project was created using ASP.NET Core 6.0.
 The application aims to demonstrate how to render Bold BI server with JWT Authentication in Iframe Embedding.

 ## Bold BI Server Embedding view